Shanti Bhavan: Method

 The school takes in children as young as four years old whose families are below poverty level.
 Shanti Bhavan financially supports them throughout their years at the school as well as through college, providing 17 years of support education.

-Shanti Bhavan follows the CISCE curriculum; students take their ISCE examinations in their 10th and 12th grades to determine their college placement.

 Media

 Shanti Bhavan featured in the documentary The Backward Class (2014), and the Netflix documentary series Daughters of Destiny: The Journey of Shanti Bhavan (2017), written, directed, and co-produced by Vanessa Roth.

 In 2014, Shanti Bhavan student Visali was honoured as one of Glamour’s Women of the Year.
 In 2016, Shanti Bhavan student Keerthi was profiled in Glamour’s The Girl Project.

 Partners and programs

-The organisation has a volunteer program which employs volunteer educators from some educational and non-profit organisations such as ASTEP (Artists Striving to End Poverty), and She's the First to teach academic and non-academic subjects.
+The organization has a volunteer program which employs volunteer educators from some educational and non-profit organizations such as ASTEP (Artists Striving to End Poverty), and She's the First to teach academic and non-academic subjects.